Understanding Injury Law in Illinois

 Our Skilled Attorneys Protect You

 Personal injury law is an area of legal practice designed to protect individuals harmed through the negligence, recklessness, or willful inaction of another.
-Illinois personal injury lawyers may sometimes refer to this area of practice as tort law.
+Lawyers may sometimes refer to this area of practice as tort law.

 Personal injury laws encompass a variety of types of legal claims that include the following:

 - Wrongful death